 How about driving through a redwood tree?

 One of the most iconic trademarks of the American Road Trip is to drive through a fallen or dead tree.
 Humboldt County thankfully offers three unique opportunities to accomplish this bucket list item and they are all along Highway 101, also known as the Redwood Highway.
 The three trees to check out while in the area are Shrine Tree, Chandelier Tree, and Klamath Tree.
-Learn more here about how to access each location and their specific fees and rules.

 Camping in the Humboldt Redwoods State Park